erthink/libmdbx/README.md

 ## Other fixes and specifics

-1. Fixed more than 10 significant errors, in particular: page leaks, wrong sub-database statistics, segfault in several conditions, nonoptimal page merge strategy, updating an existing record with a change in data size (including for multimap), etc.
+1. Fixed more than 10 significant errors, in particular: page leaks, wrong table/sub-database statistics, segfault in several conditions, nonoptimal page merge strategy, updating an existing record with a change in data size (including for multimap), etc.